 Whether you're working on a school assignment or a fiction or nonfiction writing project, developing your language and writing skills will help you achieve your goals.
-Effective writing is a skill that comes with practice, so the more you write, the better writer you can become.
-Explore writing tips to learn about grammar, punctuation, verb tenses, and sentence construction.
-The stronger your grammar skills, the stronger your writing will be.
-It's also helpful to spend time doing word puzzles such as crosswords and anagrams every day.
+Effective writing is a skill that comes with practice, so the more you write, the better you can become.
+Research helpful writing tips to learn about grammar, punctuation, verb tenses, and sentence construction.
+Strong grammar equals strong writing!
+It's also helpful to spend some time on word finder puzzles like Words With Friends and anagrams every day.
+If you get stuck, helpful tools like the Words With Friends Cheat and Anagram Solver can pull you out of your rut!
 You'll develop a varied vocabulary, and your spelling skills will increase by leaps and bounds.
 Before you know it, you'll be ready to tackle any writing project that comes along!

 Abstract: An abstract is a brief summary of an article, often an academic document.

 Active Voice: Writing in the active voice consists of structuring sentences so they focus on the action of the sentence's subject.

 Alliteration: When several words beginning with the same letter or sound are placed close together, you create an alliteration.
 Searching for savvy solutions?
 More English words start with the letter "s" than any other letter.

 Allegory: An allegory is a method of storytelling that uses characters or objects to deliver a message metaphorically.

 Antagonist: The antagonist of a story is usually the villain or another character that tries to prevent the protagonist, or main character, from succeeding in achieving a goal.

 Assonance: Assonance means choosing words that have similar vowel sounds.
 Writers often use assonance when writing poetry.
 Did you know that English has 36 vowel words, i.e. words that contain zero consonants?

 Attribution: When you attribute in writing, you give credit to a source.